Break Time: The National Pool Tour

 Break Time: The National Pool Tour is a pocket billiards (pool) video game released for the Nintendo Entertainment System in 1993 exclusively for a North American audience.

 Features

-There are four unique challenges in the game, eight-ball, nine-ball, rotation, and straight pool.
+There are four unique challenges in the game: eight-ball, nine-ball, rotation, and straight pool.
 All four are allegedly played according to the professional (i.e. world standardized) rules.
+Other features include: